shen-leo/shen-leo/README.md

 #### I'm a Software Developer based in Vancouver, Canada.
 I have experience in backend development, platform infrastructure, and DevOps.

 I love learning about scalable architecture and how it can help solve complex real-world problems.
-My goal is to learn as much as possible about programming and eventually become a systems architect!
-Feel free to reach out to me with any opportunities in programming!

 - 🎮 Cloud Engineer Intern @ **Demonware (Activision Blizzard)**, working on Platform Infrastructure for Call of Duty's online services
 - 🎓 Bachelor of Commerce from the **University of British Columbia** - Finance and Business Technology Management